-Which of the options below would you choose?
+Which of the following options would you choose?

-With almost one in every five websites around the world being powered by WordPress, chances are that if you already own a website, yours is also a WordPress site.
+With almost one in every five websites around the world currently being powered by WordPress, chances are that if you already own a website, yours is also a WordPress site.

-If you know how to bring up the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for obvious tell-tale footprints that the site was built using WordPress …
+If you know how to access the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for an obvious telltale footprint …

 First, bring up the site’s source code on your screen, using the methods described above.

-Or use your browser’s “Find” function …
+Or using the browser’s “Find” function …

-(Using the Firefox browser ‘Find’ function)
+(Use the Firefox browser ‘Find’ function)

 Simply Ask Your Webmaster